stat301-2-2024-winter/final-project-2-BrianDinh26/memos/README.md

 ## Overview

-This folder contains the the first progress memo, which details my motiations for looking at the data, data loading, and first parts of EDA before modelling, and my second progress memo, which details the models I have fit so far and data analysis plan.
+This folder contains the the first progress memo, which details my motivations for looking at the data, data loading, and first parts of EDA before modelling, and my second progress memo, which details the models I have fit so far and data analysis plan.

 ## Memos